epics-base/ci-scripts/README.md

 <a target="_blank" href="https://travis-ci.org/epics-base/ci-scripts">![Travis status][badge.travis]</a>
 <a target="_blank" href="https://ci.appveyor.com/project/epics-base/ci-scripts">![AppVeyor status][badge.appveyor]</a>

-# Continuous Integration Scripts for EPICS Modules
+# Continuous Integration for EPICS Modules

 The scripts inside this repository are intended to provide a common, easy-to-use and flexible way to add Continuous Integration to EPICS